Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 Furthermore, many systems like Argonne's :doc:`Theta<../platforms/theta>` do not allow libEnsemble to submit additional tasks from the compute nodes.
-On these systems a proxy launch mechanism (such as Balsam) is required. libEnsemble's executor was developed to directly address such issues.
+On these systems a proxy launch mechanism (such as Balsam) is required. libEnsemble's Executor was developed to directly address such issues.

 Getting Started
 ---------------